Vexo413/splice.nvim/README.md

   -- UI and workflow options
   inline_trigger = "///", -- Trigger for inline completions
-  sidebar_width = 40,     -- Width of the AI chat sidebar
+  sidebar_width = 40,     -- Width of the AI chat interface
-  sidebar_position = "right", -- Position of the sidebar ("left" or "right") focus_on_open = false,  -- Whether to focus the sidebar when opening it restore_on_startup = false, -- Whether to restore the sidebar on startup if it was open before highlight_code_blocks = true, -- Enable syntax highlighting for code blocks in sidebar
+  sidebar_position = "right", -- Position of the interface ("left" or "right") focus_on_open = false,  -- Whether to focus the prompt when opening restore_on_startup = false, -- Whether to restore the chat interface on startup if it was open before highlight_code_blocks = true, -- Enable syntax highlighting for code blocks in history view

   -- File paths for storing data history_file = vim.fn.stdpath("data") .. "/splice_history.json",